Karl Mickelson and Kyrie Wilson are making the most an opportunity

 Award honors nation's top assistant college football coach

 Derek Carr threw for 234 yards and one touchdown.

 DeRuyter announces first seven hires to his coaching staff

 Football Practice - 08-06-14 - Photos by Geoff Thurner, Copyright 2014.

 Fresno State defeats New Mexico 63-28 on Senior Day, 11/23/13

 Fresno State defeats SDSU 52-40 in Bulldog Stadium

 Fresno State defeats Colorado 69-14 at Bulldog Stadium

-Nick Toth (pronounced TOETH) is in his third season as the defensive coordinator and inside linebackers coach for the Bulldogs.
+Nick Toth (pronounced TOETH) is in his fourth season as the defensive coordinator and inside linebackers coach for the Bulldogs.
 He was hired on Jan.
 4, 2012.

-In the first year running Toth's 3-4 defense, Fresno State ranked in the top 25 of the FBS in six defensive categories.
+In the first year running Toth's 3-4 defense back in 2012, Fresno State ranked in the top 25 of the FBS in six defensive categories.
 The Bulldogs were 22nd in total defense (338.9 ypg), ninth in sacks (3.08 per game), fourth in pass efficiency defense (100.75) and second in pass defense (167.2 ypg).